-Neoantigen Therapy (ADXS-NEO)
+Personalized Neoantigen-directed Therapies (ADXS-NEO)

 Lm Technology is an effective vector for immunotherapy, and the Company made the decision to branch into the growing field of individualized cancer treatments with ADXS-NEO.
 ADXS-NEO is designed to create individualized therapies by activating the patient's immune system to respond against multiple mutations, or neoantigens, identified from an individual patient's tumor through DNA sequencing.
-In August 2016, Advaxis entered into a global agreement with Amgen Inc. ("Amgen") for the development and commercialization of ADXS-NEO.
+In August 2016, Advaxis entered into a global agreement with Amgen for the development and commercialization of ADXS-NEO.
+On December 10, 2018, Company received a written notice of termination of such agreement from Amgen.
+See Note 9 to our financial statements.
+The termination is effective as of February 8, 2019.
+The Company's ADXS-NEO study is currently enrolling patients and the Company will evaluate whether to re-partner the ADXS-NEO program.